 - Since March, 3rd 2004, Matera station is acquiring low rate bit data for all the passes for which is planned a SAR acquisition.
 Gome science data are produced and disseminated to users, Radar Altimeter data, Wave data and Scatterometer data are recorded on tapes and will be available off-line for re-processing.
 This means for the Scatterometer data coverage a very limited improvement due to the fact that are acquired only passes with some SAR activity. - Since February 2005 a new acquisition station in Miami (US) is in operations.
 This new station allows a full data coverage of the Gulf of Mexico and part of the Pacific Ocean on the west Mexico coast. - Since 25th, June 2005 a new acquisition stations have been put into operations in Beijing.
 It covers part of China and Oriental Asia. - Since 5th July 2005 McMurdo ground station is operational in the South Pole.
-It covers all the Antarctic region. - During the reporting period the Hobart station has been validated and it will cover the Australian and New Zealand area.
+It covers all the Antarctic region. - Since 05th December 2005 the Hobart station is operational and it is covering the Australian and New Zealand area.
+Hobart data has been disseminated into BUFR format since February 13th 2006. - At the end of August 2006 a new ground station in Singapore has been installed.
+Products from the station are under qualification and will be distributed in the next weeks.
+The data coverage will be the South Asia area.

-Figure 8 shows the AMI operational modes for cycle 112.
+Figure 8 shows the AMI operational modes for cycle 118.
 Each segment of the orbit has different color depending on the instrument mode: brown for wind only mode, blue for windwave mode and green for image mode.
 The red and yellow colors correspond to gap modes (no data acquired).
-For cycle 112 the percentage of the ERS-2 AMI activity is shown in table 4.
-For cycle 112 is noted a slight decrease of SAR activity at ascending passes.
+For cycle 118 the percentage of the ERS-2 AMI activity is shown in table 4.
+The values for cycle 118 shows an increase of acquisition in wind and wind wave mode and a decrease of image mode.

-TABLE 4 ERS-2 AMI activity (cycle 112)
+TABLE 4 ERS-2 AMI activity (cycle 118)

 Ami Mode Ascending passes Descending passes

-Wind and Wind-Wave 95.09 % 84.52 %
+Wind and Wind-Wave 93.29 % 84.17 %

-Image 0.77 % 10.37 %
+Image 2.33 % 10.05 %

-Gap and others 4.14 % 5.11 %
+Gap and others 4.38 % 5.78 %